-- Article 14 A person whose leave of absence is permitted or who is ordered to take a leave of absence, and whose first day of such leave is prior to the due date of tuition payment shall be exempted from payment of the amount of tuition obtained by multiplying an amount equivalent to one-twelfth of the annual amount of his/her tuition (hereinafter referred to as the "Calculated Monthly Amount") by the number of months from the month following the month to which the first day of the leave period belongs (or, if the first day of the leave period is the first day of a month, this month) to the month prior to the month to which the last day of the leave period belongs (or, if the last day of the leave period is the last day of a month, this month). - (2) For a person to whom tuition is to be refunded in accordance with the provision of Article 7-2 (2) (limited to a person whose leave of absence has been permitted), the collection of tuition shall be deemed to be deferred in accordance with the provision of Article 6, and the provision of the preceding Article 14 (1) shall apply mutatis mutandis.
+- Article 14 A person whose leave of absence is permitted or who is ordered to take a leave of absence, and whose first day of such leave is prior to the due date of tuition payment shall be exempted from payment of the amount of tuition obtained by multiplying an amount equivalent to one-twelfth of the annual amount of his/her tuition (hereinafter referred to as the "Calculated Monthly Amount") by the number of months from the month following the month to which the first day of the leave period belongs (or, if the first day of the leave period is the first day of a month, this month) to the month prior to the month to which the last day of the leave period belongs (or, if the st day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period belongs (or, if the last day of the leave period is the last day of a month, this month). - (2) Those who are to have their tuition fees returned pursuant to the provisions of Article 7-2, Paragraph 2 (limited to those who have been granted a leave of absence) shall be deemed to have had their tuition fees deferred pursuant to the provisions of Article 6, and the provisions of the preceding paragraph shall apply mutatis mutandis.
+(2) Those who receive a refund of tuition pursuant to the provisions of Article 7-2, Paragraph 2 (limited to those who have been granted a leave of absence) shall be deemed to have had their tuition fees deferred pursuant to the provisions of Article 6, and the provisions of Article 7-2, Paragraph 2 (limited to those who have been granted a leave of absence) shall be deemed to have had their tuition fees deferred pursuant to the provisions of Article 6, and the provisions of the preceding paragraph shall apply mutatis mutandis.